Appearance

 This component is very simple.
 There's only really two scenarios to test:

-1. name is optional, we want to add a test for the case that no value is provided.
+nameis optional, we want to add a test for the case that no value is provided.- Test that if

 In addition, we could also write some tests around invalid props, such as :name="{}" or :name="Symbol('foo')"`.
 I don't see these as very valuable, though - TypeScript and a type checking step on CI during out build process will guard against this class of error.